Ways to Connect Your Kids to God’s Spiritual Strength

-Engaging children spiritually can happen in a lot of ways.
+Engaging and learning how to teach Spirituality to children can happen in a lot of ways.
 Much of it can happen in and around life itself.
 Start back at the top of this article to get your own heart in a position to be used by God to influence your kids spiritually.

 Listen here to Dr Turansky’s podcast on 3 Ingredients for Passing Faith to Kids.